darkrelics/eidolon-engine/README.md

 Character Manegment:

-- [ ] SHOW: Display your character information.
+- [x] INFO: Display your character information.
-- [ ] SKILL: Display your skills.
+- [x] SKILL: Display your skills.
 - [ ] STATUS: Display the character status.
 - [ ] INVENTORY: Display the contents of your inventory.